lisa11/FoodButler/README.md

 Before runing generate_menu.py, please pull the updated recipe_db.json which is our database.
 Everytime the function generate_menu.py is run, please push the updated recipe_db.json.

+Maximum time in the search form only refers to the preparation time.
+It might take a significant longer time with cooking time added in the calculation, which is the result displayed in the menu tables.

+Some calories amount are unreasonable from the information the api returns.
+We have no way to deal with that.